csruiliu/QFewShot/README.md

 <a name="toc3"></a>
 ## QTensor/QTensorAI and integration with the Few-Shot Model

+Quantum computers are hard to simulate classically, and this is a good thing in the long run, since we wouldn't need quantum computing otherwise.
+However we do need to simulate quantum computers classically to design and fine-tune quantum algorithms.
+This is where tensor networks [^8] come to help.

+This is an example tensor network:

+!()[Assets/tensornet.png]

+The simulation of quantum circuit is limited by memory required to simulate.
+Tensor networks allow to take advantage of structure of a quantum circuit to reduce memory footprint of the simulation[^9]

 <a name="toc4"></a>
 ## Quantum Circuit for the calculation of Inner Product